Skip to content

 Examines the socio-cultural and political forces that impact assessment, manifestation, and treatment of mental illnesses worldwide.
 Students take a critical view of diagnostic systems and examine cultural differences in presentation of mental illness.
 Also reviews treatment practices in low resource settings, cultural-specific communication, and stigma.
 Offered: Au.

 Examines the socio-politico-cultural forces that give rise to violence and the impact of violence on population health.
 Discusses public health methods, policies, and interventions that can be used to decrease the occurrence and severity of violence in real world circumstances, including countries at all economic levels.
-Offered: W.
+Offered: Sp.

 Community Based Participatory Research (CBPR) has received growing attention in the areas of public health, community development, urban planning, education, social work, nursing, sociology and anthropology.
 CBPR begins with a research topic of importance to the community with the aim of combining knowledge and action for social change.
 It provides an understanding of principles and strategies, an appreciation of its advantages and limitations, and skills for participating effectively.